jerryyeezus/teamworx/README.md

 # Teamworx

-Teamworx is a team recommender and management site.
+Teamworx is a team recommender and management site for group-based courses.
 It is for school project.

 This is the front-end repository for Teamworx.
 We have a separate repository for the backend code [here](https://github.com/jerryyeezus/teamworx-REST).